pzhaojohnson/rna2drawer2/README.md

 Turning on this mode will open the form to edit bases.
-To reopen this form if it has been closed, select a base and the form will reopen.
+To reopen this form if it has been closed, select a base and the form will be reopened.

 In the form,
 you can set the colors of bases